nxskok/pasias/docs/15-logistic-regression.md

 The values are correct --- I checked them.

+Now you see why `tribble` stands for "transposed tibble": if you want to construct a data frame by hand, you have to work with columns and then glue them together, but `tribble` allows you to work "row-wise" with the data as you would lay it out on the page.

-The obvious way to read the data values without typing them is to copy them into a file and read *that*.
+The other obvious way to read the data values without typing them is to copy them into a file and read *that*.
 The values as laid out are aligned in columns.
 They might be separated by tabs, but they are not.
 (It's hard to tell without investigating, though a tab is by